AIG-ist-tugraz/WipeOutR/README.md

 We have generated a test suite for the *Linux-2.6.33.3* feature model.
 The test suite consists of 5 types of test cases: dead features, false optional, full mandatory, false mandatory, and partial configuration.
-The number of features in the generated partial configuration test cases are 2, 3, 4, and 5.
+Each partial configuration refers to 2-5 randomly features.
 The folder *./data/testsuite* stores the test suite file with "testsuite" as its file name extension.

 | *type of test cases*  | *number of generated test cases* |